top of page

 New TRSS Logo - Large.jpg

-The SCCA Foundation has partnered with the BMW Car Club of America Foundation and TireRack so local SCCA regions can bring this training to student drivers in their local area.
+The SCCA Foundation, in partnership with the BMW Car Club of America Foundation and TireRack, enables local SCCA regions to bring this valuable training to their communities.

-The Philadelphia region has been involved with this program since 2007, and we directly host or help support at least 3 TireRack Street Survival schools each year.
+The Philadelphia Region has proudly participated in this program since 2007, hosting or supporting at least three Street Survival schools each year.

 What People Are Saying: